patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Cleaned the project, then Build the project.
 Beginning Part 2 - creating the DB.
 Changed all the packages frameworks to version 5.0.17.
-Run the project - no issues
+Run the project - no issues.

 2023-10-30 1535:
 Replace the text that was next to the connection string to the local DB with: Database=PatriciasBookStore